Christoph Baumgartner: Senior

 In August 2020, Baumgartner was called up for the Austrian senior team for the first time.
 On 4 September, he started his first match in a 2–1 away win over Norway during the UEFA Nations League.
 Three days later, he scored his first goal in a 3–2 home defeat against Romania.

 On 24 May 2021, he was named in Austrian squad for the UEFA Euro 2020.
 On 21 June, he scored the only goal for Austria in a 1–0 win over Ukraine, to help his national team to reach the knockout stages of the competition for the first time in their history.

 On 23 March 2024, Baumgartner scored what is believed to be the fastest goal in the history of international football, scoring after only six seconds in a 2–0 friendly victory over Slovakia in Bratislava.
 Later that year, on 7 June, he was named in the 26-man squad for the UEFA Euro 2024.
 On 21 June, he scored his country's second goal in a 3–1 victory over Poland during the group stage.

+In May 2026, Baumgartner was called up to the 26-man Austrian squad for the 2026 FIFA World Cup.
+However, on 2 June, it was confirmed that he had to withdraw from the squad due to a muscle injury in his thigh, which he sustained during a training session leading up to the tournament.
+He was replaced by Dejan Ljubičić.